comchobo/MAE-LM-HF-Transformers/README.md

 This repository contains the scripts for pretraining MAE-LM, Representation Deficiency in Masked Language Modeling, which is compatiable with Huggingface Transformers library.
 You guys can easily mimic pre-training method in MAE-LM, peeking `train.py`

-Since pre-trained model class is inherited from RoBERTa, pre-trained models are able to be loaded the very simple code we all know, as follows:
+Since pre-trained model class is inherited from RoBERTa, pre-trained models are able to be loaded via the very simple code (which we all know), as follows:

 ```python